danstad/danstad.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am PhD candidate in Economics at Rice University.
-My research focuses on the intersection of applied industrial organization and development economics, and on the study of education economics.
+My research focuses on education economics, and on the intersection of applied industrial organization and development economics.

 Here the links to: [my academic CV](http://danstad.github.io/files/CV_DP_Academic.pdf), and [my professional CV](http://danstad.github.io/files/CV_DP_Professional.pdf).